 The genus name Cynoglossum is from the Greek "cynos", of a dog, and "glossa", tongue and refers to the rough, tongue-shaped leaf.
 The European Hound's-tongue, a close relative, was believed in ancient times to heal the bite of dogs and to keep dogs from barking.
 Our native wild comfrey has been used by Native Americans for medicinal purposes.

-With no known populations today and only a few populations ever documented within the state, a trends assessment is not very helpful.
-We do know that there were about a half-dozen collections in the late 1800s to early 1900s, but no populations have been reported since that time.
+We do know that there were about a half-dozen collections in the late 1800s to early 1900s, but only one occurrence has been reported since that time.
 Since this was likely limited to dry upland woods of Staten Island and limited areas of nearby Long Island, it may be safe to assume that these areas no longer have any suitable habitat.

 There are invasive species in the area.
 The historical populations and suitable habitat within the likely range of this plant has likely been subject to intense commercial and residential development.
-No populations are likely today, due to these past threats.

-More research is needed on the exact habitat requirements of this plant to determine if there may still be extant populations within New York.
 A complete review of herbarium specimens of both Cynoglossum virginianum varieites is needed to verify the identity and determine the true range within the state.
 Model the species based on the find in Dutchess County.

 A plant of upland woods and other shady areas (New York Natural Heritage Program 2005).
 Occasional in rich open woods and wooded slopes (Rhoads and Block 2000).
 Uplands woods (Gleason and Cronquist 1991).
 Open deciduous woods (Fernald 1970).

 This plant has only been collected a few times on Staten Island and nearby Long Island.
 There are a few early reports from central New York, but these may represent cultivated plants or misidentifications.
 New York is at the north and eastern edge of its range.